Best Places To See The Northern Lights

 Abisko is in the middle of nowhere, which makes the area all the more alluring if you’re looking to get lost in the wilderness.
 Once you’ve seen the Northern Lights, why not try an exhilarating snowmobile ride, dog sledging or explore the vast mountain ranges and frozen lakes.

-We’ve stayed in lots of hostels on our travels for Travel Youtopia and they (nearly) always offer good value for money, authentic travel experiences and fabulous facilities.
+I’ve stayed in lots of hostels on my travels and they (nearly) always offer good value for money, authentic travel experiences and fabulous facilities.
 The STF Abisko Mountain Station is worth considering if you’re looking for good value for money, excellent food and knowledgeable staff who can help you arrange everything from a Northern Lights tour to Nordic skiing.
 If travelling as a family, ask for a private family room when booking.

 If your budget won’t stretch to Scandinavia, why not stay in the UK and head to Scotland instead?
 Shetland is one of the best places in the British Isles to see the Northern Lights and retains a real Scandinavian feel.
 You’ll find excellent food and drink (the area is famed for its fresh seafood) and can also experience wonderful walking and wildlife, visits to historical sites and outdoor-focussed pastimes.